Gongqucu/python-repository/README.md

-# python-repository
+# My First GitHub Project
-This is my new journey of Python project ,I'll collect some code and project here
+This is my first repository on GitHub.